lanking520/Comp-Networks-PA/README.md

 - Verification: Verification Request sent from server
 - ack: For acknowledgement

+### Main Logic

+#### Server

+Server Will runs in a Loop switching between different cases

+#### Client

+Client Listener will runs in a loop switching between different cases and print out message.

+Client Sender will take input from user and determine the condition of the client

 ## Current Known Issue

 ### Handle Multiple request at the same time